nlpub/russe-wsi-kit/README.md

 Follow these steps to submit a model:

   1. Click the "Participate" link.

+  2. If you are making the first submission regiser for the task by pressing the "Register" button.

- 2. Click the "Submit / View Results" link.
+  3. Click the "Submit / View Results" link.

- 3. Click "Submit" button to select zip archive from your computer.
+  4. Click "Submit" button to select zip archive from your computer.
 The file will be uploaded.

- 4. Click "Update description" and enter the name of your track ("knowledge-free" or "knowledge-rich").
+  5. Click "Update description" and enter the name of your track ("knowledge-free" or "knowledge-rich").
 It is required to indicate in the description of your job "knowledge-free" or "knowledge-rich" to let us know in which track you participate.
 Optionally, you can also provide a short description of your approach in the description field.
+Press "Save description" once you entered the text.

- 5. Click the "Results" tab to see evaluation results of your submission.
+  6. Click the "Results" tab to see evaluation results of your submission.

 Please let us know if you have any questions.